 There are, roughly, four groups:

-Government officials - One third of ISS students are government officials, working at ministries or in local government, or as community development officers.
+- Government officials - One third of ISS students are government officials, working at ministries or in local government, or as community development officers.
 Some of them are involved in making public policy, or monitoring and evaluation activities.
 Among these are planners, analysts and statisticians who develop models to understand processes and predict the outcome of policy measures.

-Researchers - A second group of ISS students are typically employed as researchers in research institutes, as journalists, consultants or university lecturers.
+- Researchers - A second group of ISS students are typically employed as researchers in research institutes, as journalists, consultants or university lecturers.
 Some of these students are young graduates with relatively little work experience.

-Civil society - The third group of ISS students work in civil society, including in international and national NGOs, community based organizations and trade unions.
+- Civil society - The third group of ISS students work in civil society, including in international and national NGOs, community based organizations and trade unions.
 Some work in public health, others are involved with youth and children, and yet others provide inputs into government policies for improving people’s lives.

-Fresh graduates - The last group of students are young graduates with relatively little work experience but with extremely good academic background and motivation
+- Fresh graduates - The last group of students are young graduates with relatively little work experience but with extremely good academic background and motivation.

-The diverse groups of students come together at ISS to learn together, to understand each other and to learn from each others’ perspectives and insights.
+These diverse groups of students come together at ISS to learn together, to understand each other and to learn from each others’ perspectives and insights.